SpudnikEX/obsidian-callout-tasks/README.md

 However, if you choose to use metadata, it can be anything (text, emojis, etc.) just make sure it’s placed inside the provided `<div>` element.

 ## Customization
 Obsidian callouts use built-in icons from [Lucide](https://lucide.dev/), including options like Success, Failure, Quote, and more.
+For a full list of built-in icons, please visit the Lucide website.

 If you want to add custom icons, you’ll need to update the `callout-metadata.css` file.